Marital Deduction Trusts and the Income Requirement

 Sales Proceeds Outside the Marital Deduction Context

 For trusts that do not involve a marital deduction, the rules are simpler.
-When an asset is sold, the proceeds go to principal regardless of how much income the asset was or was not producing.
-This prevents trustees from reclassifying sale proceeds as income just because the original asset underperformed.
+When someone sells an asset, the proceeds go to principal.
+This applies no matter how much income the asset was producing.

 In cases not governed by subsection A of this section, proceeds from the sale or other disposition of an asset are principal without regard to the amount of income the asset produces during any accounting period.